 Honey, I Shrunk the Kids (the TV Series): Amy travels back in time to 1976 to date her history teacher.
-One scene shows an arcade, the Pong machine is not an anachronism, but in the background you can clearly hear people playing Asteroids, Donkey Kong, and Pac-Man; also they want to play Space Invaders.
+One scene shows an arcade, and while the Pong machine is not an anachronism, in the background, you can clearly hear people playing Asteroids, Donkey Kong, and Pac-Man; also, they want to play Space Invaders.
 Space Invaders did not come out until 1978, Asteroids in 1980, and Donkey Kong and Pac-Man in 1981.

 Jeeves and Wooster: Set in an idealized version of England at an indeterminate point between the World Wars, and largely picks and chooses on matters of detail — Bertie Wooster drives a mid-'30s car, for instance, but Prohibition is still alive and well when he visits the US, and perhaps more jarringly, the establishing shots of the city use Stock Footage in which the World Trade Center (finished in 1973) is clearly visible.

 Also, in one of the New York episodes, you can clearly see a Coke sign using the slogan "It's The Real Thing", which Coke was definitely not using in the twenties or thirties.
 They didn't start using it in their advertising until the late sixties and early seventies.